Safe and Optimal Learning from Preferences via Weighted Temporal Logic with Applications in Robotics and Formula 1: Introduction

 \section{Introduction}

 Autonomous systems are increasingly part of our daily lives, from driverless cars in urban navigation to household robots performing domestic chores.
-Since these systems operate closely alongside humans, learning from human feedback is a natural way to ensure their behaviors align with human desires.
+Since these systems operate closely alongside humans, learning from human feedback is a natural way to ensure the system's behaviors align with human desires.
 Humans express their preferences in many forms: pairwise comparisons (“I prefer A over B”) \cite{shin2023plbenchmarks}, rankings (“I prefer A over B, and B over C”) \cite{Myers2022rank, Brown2022ranked}, or demonstrations (examples of trajectories or task executions) \cite{Schrum2024maveric, deHeuvel2022vrpersonalized}.
 Preference learning and learning-to-rank methods leverage comparative judgments to form the queries and collect preference data about behaviors.
-These preferences are then used in frameworks such as preference-based learning \cite{Biyik2022thesis}, reinforcement learning from human feedback \cite{Christiano2017rlfrompref, Hejna2023fewshot}, and direct optimization \cite{An2023dppo}, to tune the system behavior.
-In learning from demonstrations, users directly demonstrate the task or guide the system, often using tools like teleoperation.
-After the data collection step, these demonstrations are fed into learning frameworks such as behavioral cloning or inverse reinforcement learning.
+These preferences are then used in frameworks such as preference-based learning \cite{Biyik2022thesis}, reinforcement learning from human feedback \cite{Christiano2017rlfrompref, Hejna2023fewshot}, and direct optimization \cite{An2023dppo}, to tune the system's behavior.
+In learning from demonstrations, users directly demonstrate the task or guide the system, by tools like teleoperation.
+After data collection, these demonstrations are fed into frameworks such as behavioral cloning or inverse reinforcement learning.

-While these approaches show success in adapting the system behavior based on preferences, they fall short in providing rigorous safety guarantees when the systems are deployed in safety-critical domains, such as autonomous vehicles, medical robotics, and industrial automation.
+While these approaches have shown promise in adapting the system behavior based on preferences, they fall short in providing rigorous safety guarantees when the systems are deployed in safety-critical domains, such as autonomous vehicles and industrial automation.
 These methods generally assume that users demonstrate and prefer safe options.
 However, in cases where the user cannot reliably judge safety, this assumption can be dangerous or even fatal for all agents in the environment.
-The fundamental challenge is to enable learning within safe behaviors, even in cases where user preferences conflict with safety requirements.
+The challenge is to enable learning within the space of safe behaviors, even in cases where user preferences conflict with safety requirements.